LBNL-ETA/CyDER/dev/doc/userGuide/source/installation.rst

 CYMDISTPy has been tested with:

-- Buildings Library version 4.0.0
+- Buildings Library version 4.0.0 (Can be downloaded from `here <http://simulationresearch.lbl.gov/modelica/download.html>`_)
 - Dymola 2017 (Modelica Parser)
 - Microsoft Visual Studio 10 Professional (Includes C-Compiler for cython and Modelica)